vinceallenvince/FloraJS/README.markdown

 #### Proximity

-FloraJS World's have some built in Proximity objects that exert a force on Agents that come in direct contact or land within the object's range of influence.
+FloraJS has some built in Proximity objects that exert a force on Agents that come in direct contact or land within the object's range of influence.

 * Liquid
 * Attractor